Kerala Blasters' Eelco Schattorie - I would rather play Goa or Bengaluru than Hyderabad | Goal.com

 “The problem is that in ten games we have not had the same ten players in the starting line-up.
 I don’t know how people don’t see it as a big problem to maintain consistency.
 Take the example of Mumbai City.
 They had many players injured initially.
 But then they got the players back, a little bit of luck and got into the flow.
 Hyderabad is in a similar situation, they also had players injured.
 But you can see that in the last two-three games, they are improving."

-Schattorie admitted that playing a team below yours in the league table is always a tricky affair.
+Schattorie admitted that playing a team below his team in the league table is always a tricky affair.
 But he believes that he knows how to exploit Hyderabad’s weaknesses and claimed that the team will go all out in securing the three points.

 “Tomorrow (Sunday) will be a very difficult game.
 I would have rather played Goa or Bengaluru than the team below you as it will bring the dynamics.
 We are going to go all out and especially since it’s a home game, try to get all points,” he explained.